phi-school/project-templates/node-ts-monorepo/README.md

 For an automated `devbox shell` load upon entering the project directory, [install & configure direnv](https://direnv.net/docs/installation.html).

-> **Note**\
+> **Note:**\
-> Once you've successfully set up `direnv`, entering the project directory for the first time will prompt you with a security notification.
-You'll need to run `direnv allow` to grant permission.
-Afterwards, your development environment will auto-load upon directory entry.
+> Upon entering the project directory for the first time after setting up `direnv`, you will be prompted with a security notification.
+You must run `direnv allow` to grant permission.
+Once allowed, your development environment will auto-load every time you enter the directory.

 <div align="right">